Pixie (X-Men): Return from Limbo

-Pixie returns to the X-Men, but demonstrating noticeably improved fighting ability and greater anger when she hears about "Proposition X," a piece of anti-mutant legislation seeking to control mutant reproduction.
+Gwynn returns to the X-Men, but demonstrating noticeably improved fighting ability and greater anger when she hears about "Proposition X," a piece of anti-mutant legislation seeking to control mutant reproduction.
 She continues to work with the X-Men, using her abilities to defeat enemies such as Empath and rescue several students and team members, such as when the Sisterhood, a team of mutant villainesses led by a revived Madelyne Pryor, attack the X-Men's headquarters.
-During the protests between anti-mutant and pro-mutant movements about mutant reproductive rights, Pixie is injured when a riot breaks out.
-Later she teleports Rogue, Gambit and Danger to San Francisco for assistance.
+During the protests between anti-mutant and pro-mutant movements about mutant reproductive rights, Gwynn is injured when a riot breaks out.
+Later, she teleports Rogue, Gambit, and Danger to San Francisco for assistance.
 She is later made a part of a team to battle Emma Frost's Dark X-Men.
-After Emma Frost, Namor and Cloak and Dagger betray the Dark X-Men and Norman Osborn and relocate to Utopia, Pixie and Magik begin teleporting everyone to their new island base.
-During the final battle, Pixie joins Armor and X-23 in fighting Daken.
+After Emma Frost, Namor and Cloak and Dagger betray the Dark X-Men and Norman Osborn and relocate to Utopia, Gwynn and Magik begin teleporting everyone to their new island base.
+During the final battle, Gwynn joins Armor and X-23 in fighting Daken.

 Pixie Strikes Back

-In the 2010 miniseries Pixie Strikes Back, Pixie finds herself and several of her teenage teammates under a spell, causing them to live under the impression that they are ordinary high school girls.
-However, the illusion begins to fade, with Pixie finding herself in confrontation with the demon Saturnyne.
+Gwynn finds herself and several of her teenage teammates under a spell, causing them to live under the impression that they are ordinary high school girls.
+However, the illusion begins to fade, with Gwynn finding herself in confrontation with the demon Saturnyne.
 Meanwhile, a woman arrives on Utopia claiming to be her mother, demanding to see her.
 Later, her mother shows up in the Wyngarde mansion, where Lady Mastermind is fighting with Martinique.
-She tells them to stop acting like the babies of the family and that they have been usurped while Pixie is seen in the next panel, revealing that Jason Wyngarde is her father and the Mastermind sisters are her siblings.
+She tells them to stop acting like the babies of the family and that they have been usurped while Gwynn is seen in the next panel, revealing that Jason Wyngarde is her biological father, and the Mastermind sisters are her siblings.

 X-Men: Second Coming

 When Cable and Hope Summers return from the future, Bastion starts putting his plans into action in taking her out.
-He first begins by taking out the X-Men's teleporters with Magik the first to fall; sending her to Limbo with a weaponized spell.
-After Ariel is taken out, Pixie requests to take her place only to be refused by Cyclops.
-Pixie is then placed on a rescue team to get Magik back from Limbo where she encounters N'Astirh who tries to convince her to kill Magik and in exchange he will give her back the rest of her soul.
-After Pixie turns on him and frees Magik, they assist Anole and Cannonball against Gambit and the corrupted Dazzler and Northstar.
+He first begins by taking out the X-Men's teleporters with Magik the first to fall, sending her to Limbo with a weaponized spell.
+After Ariel is taken out, Gwynn requests to take her place only to be refused by Cyclops.
+She is then placed on a rescue team to get Magik back from Limbo where she encounters N'Astirh who tries to convince her to kill Magik and in exchange he will give her back the rest of her soul.
+After Gwynn turns on him and frees Magik, they assist Anole and Cannonball against Gambit and the corrupted Dazzler and Northstar.
 After the battle is over the two girls come to understand each other better.